-1. Be in a language easily understood by the general public.

-2. Be provided in the primary language of the parent/guardian or other modes of communication used parent/guardian consent.(cf. 6159 - Individualized Education Program)

-- by the parent/guardian unless it is not feasible. - 3.
-Explain the types of assessment to be conducted.

-4. State that no individualized education program (IEP) will result from the assessment without
+- 1. Be in a language easily understood by the general public. - 2.
+Be provided in the primary language of the parent/guardian or other modes of communication used by the parent/quardian unless it is not feasible. - 3.
+Explain the types of assessment to be conducted. - 4.
+State that no individualized education program (IEP) will result from the assessment without parent/quardian consent. (cf. 6159 - Individualized Education Program)

-Upon receiving the proposed assessment plan, the parent/ guardian shall have at least 15 days to decide whether or not to consent to the assessment.
+Upon receiving the proposed assessment plan, the parent/quardian shall have at least 15 days to decide whether or not to consent to the assessment.
 The assessment may begin as soon as the District receives informed parental consent.
-The District shall not interpret parent/guardian consent for initial assessment as consent for initial placement or initial provision of special education services.
-(Education Code 56321; 34 CFR 300.505) Informed parental consent means that the parent/guardian: (34 CFR 300.500)
+The District shall not interpret parent/ quardian consent for initial assessment as consent for initial placement or initial provision of special education services.
+(Education Code 56321; 34 CFR 300.505) Informed parental consent means that the parent/quardian: (34 CFR 300.500)

 - 1. Has been informed of all information relevant to the activity for which consent is sought, in their native language or other modes of communication. - 2.
 Understands and agrees in writing to the assessment. - 3.
-Understands that the granting of consent is voluntary on their part and may be revoked at any time. (cf. 6159.1 Procedural Safeguards and Complaints for Special Education)
+Understands that the granting of consent is voluntary on their part and may be revoked at any time. (cf. 6159.1 - Procedural Safeguards and Complaints for Special Education)